stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-_[crosstalk]_ Yeah.
+_(crosstalk)_ Yeah.
 Yeah, it'll be grand.
 Yeah, it'll be brilliant.

-#### TIM [sounding worried]
+#### TIM

-Oh *no!*
+_(sounding worried)_ Oh *no!*

 #### BEN

 David will get away; it'll all be brilliant.
 He'll end up in Bathin's arms.
 You know, it'll be this lovely, just complete paradise.
 And yeah.
-So you guys keep believing that okay?
+So you guys keep believing that, okay?

 #### TIM